Template

 | - <react-component template files ...>

-template was going to render a some-file.js
+If the react-component template was going to render a some-file.js, then the

-file will be overridden by the templates some-file.js
+file will be overridden by the templates some-file.js.

 | - app